What is Codependency (1).png

 Final Thoughts

-Codependency does not have to control your life.
-If you, or someone you care about exhibits signs of codependency, please reach out and find a therapist that can help you (or them) learn new behaviors that put personal needs ahead of those of others.
+Struggling with codependency does not have to control your life.
+If you, or someone you care about exhibits signs of codependency, please reach out and find a therapist.
+One that can help you (or them) learn new behaviors that put personal needs ahead of those of others.